m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-1-filter.md

  - Select `Format > Convert to table` from the top menu.
  - Click at the top of the table (dark green) where it says `Table1` and edit it to say `Tutoring`.
- - Using the arrows in the column headings.
+ - Now use the arrows in the column headings.
    - Select `Name > Edit column type > Text`.
    - Select `Course > Edit column type > Text`.
    - Select `UID > Edit column type > Number > Number`.